dfinity/feedback/README.md

 ---

-`mo-dev` is early in development.
-Please feel free to report a bug, ask a question, or request a feature on the project's [GitHub issues](https://github.com/dfinity/motoko-dev-server/issues) page.
+This project is early in development.
+Please feel free to report a bug, ask a question, or request a feature on the project's [GitHub issues](https://github.com/dfinity/feedback/issues) page.

 Contributions are welcome!
-Please check out the [contributor guidelines](https://github.com/dfinity/motoko-dev-server/blob/main/.github/CONTRIBUTING.md) for more information.
+Please check out the [contributor guidelines](https://github.com/dfinity/feedback/blob/main/.github/CONTRIBUTING.md) for more information.